IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 ### Digitally Signed Folder

-Guideline Publisher actors supporting this option will include a single digital signature that applies to the entire CCG artefact.
+Guideline Publisher actors supporting this option **SHALL** include a single digital signature that applies to the entire CCG artefact.
 For actors supporting the common content model in Volume-3, this signature is applied to the whole “Folder” (note the folders-and-CARDS model described in section [Folder-and-CARDs Metaphor](CCG_v1_over.html#folder-and-cards-metaphor)).

-A Guideline Repository shall support both levels of digital signature on the Publish Guidelines transaction: at the Folder level and at the CARD level.
+A Guideline Repository **SHALL** support both levels of digital signature on the Publish Guidelines transaction: at the Folder level (whole-CCG) and at the CARD level (each artefact).
 If a digital signature has been included at the Folder level, and if the signature does not match the content hash, an exception will be returned to the submitter and the content will not be persisted to the repository.

 ### Digitally Signed CARD

-Guideline Publisher actors supporting this option shall also support the Digitally Signed Folder option.
-In addition to including a digital signature on the Folder, a digital signature will also be included for each individual knowledge artefact in the CCG.
+Guideline Publisher actors supporting this option **SHALL** also support the Digitally Signed Folder option.
+In addition to including a digital signature on the Folder, a digital signature **SHALL** also be included for each individual knowledge artefact in the CCG.
 For actors supporting the common content model in Volume-3, this option operationalizes digital signing at the CARD level (note the folders-and-CARDS model described in section
 [Folder-and-CARDs Metaphor](CCG_v1_over.html#folder-and-cards-metaphor)).

-A Guideline Repository shall support both levels of digital signature on the Publish Guidelines transaction: at the Folder level and at the CARD level.
-If the digital signature on any individual knowledge artefact does not match its hash, an exception will be returned to the submitter and none of the submitted CCG content will be persisted to the repository.
+A Guideline Repository shall support both levels of digital signature on the Publish Guidelines transaction: at the Folder level (whole-CCG) and at the CARD level (each artefact).
+If the digital signature on any individual knowledge artefact does not match its hash, an exception will be returned to the submitter and none of the submitted content for the offending CCG will be persisted to the repository.

 ### Trusted CCG

-A Guideline Engine actor supporting the Trusted CCG option will verify that each CCG knowledge artefact is signed by a trusted entity and that the digital signature on every artefact matches the artefact's hash.
-If the artefact's signing certificate is not in the trust list, or if the artefact's hash does not match its digital signature, then an exception will be raised and every CCG Folder referencing the relevant artefact will be made inactive until the issue is resolved.
+A Guideline Engine actor supporting the Trusted CCG option **SHALL** verify that each CCG knowledge artefact is signed by a trusted entity and that the digital signature on every artefact matches the artefact's hash.
+If the artefact's signing certificate is not in the trust list, or if the artefact's hash does not match its digital signature, then an exception **SHALL** be raised and every CCG Folder referencing the relevant artefact **SHALL** be made inactive until the issue is resolved.

-For clarity: a Guideline Engine actor supporting the Trusted CCG option will flag an *unsigned* artefact as an exception.
+For clarity: a Guideline Engine actor supporting the Trusted CCG option **SHALL** flag an *unsigned* artefact as an exception.

 ## Actor groupings